AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/investigation.md

 `update_synthesize_enabled()` executes in both cases.
 No new situations were found where the **Synthesize** button stays disabled beyond earlier backend exceptions interrupting the finish callback.

+### Follow-up 8

+The Kokoro project officially released the `kokoro` distribution on PyPI.
+Previous versions required using the temporary `kokoro-fastapi` package.
+Our backend metadata and requirements now depend on `kokoro` to match the published package name.
+Tests and installation helpers were updated accordingly.